-1. One National Head FEI National Head FEI Veterinarian must be appointed by each National Federation.
+1. One National Head FEI Veterinarian must be appointed by each National Federation.
 The function of this National Head FEI Veterinarian is to maintain effective communication with the FEI on veterinary matters.
+The National Federation must ensure that only individuals who possess the requisite skills and experience are selected for this important role.

-Within each country the National Head FEI National Head FEI Veterinarian must:
+Within each country the National Head FEI Veterinarian must:

-- be familiar with international equestrian sports and be an experienced and well respected equine veterinarian able to communicate effectively with the National Federation and professional colleagues; - have access to information on equine infectious diseases that could affect international movement of competition Horses.
-Liaison with the National Veterinary Authority will be essential; - be fully aware of current regulations governing the temporary importation and reentry of Horses as well as medication and drug testing issues.
-He/she must be able to direct the FEI or other veterinarians to national resources that will assist in answering any questions that may arise; - liaise with the FEI Veterinary Department and distribute information to FEI Veterinarian within the country; - keep the National Federation's list of FEI Veterinarian current and up to date with sufficient veterinarians to cover all FEI Events adequately.
+- be familiar with the FEI equestrian disciplines and be an experienced and well respected equine veterinarian able to communicate effectively with his or her National Federation and professional colleagues; - Have undertaken an FEI Official Veterinarian Course within the last 5 years.
+When necessary arrange an FEI Course - have access to information on equine infectious diseases that could affect international movement of competition Horses.
+Liaise with the National Veterinary Authority and establish effective communication channels with its officials - be fully aware of current regulations governing the temporary importation and reentry of Horses as well as medication and drug testing issues.
+He/she must be able to direct the FEI or other veterinarians to national resources that will assist in answering any questions that may arise; as well having communication channels with regional international shippers of horses; - liaise with the FEI Veterinary Department and distribute information and educational materials to FEI Veterinarians within the country.
+Commit to continuously promote improvement of the veterinary-related standards and processes at FEI events within their country; - keep the National Federation's list of FEI Veterinarians current and up to date with sufficient veterinarians to cover all FEI Events adequately.
+Provide mentors and suitable links to Veterinarians who show potential in order to facilitate their qualification as FEI Veterinary Officials; - provide suggestions as required for the consultations undertaken by the FEI Veterinary Department such as proposals for regulatory changes, the FEI Equine Prohibited List and other important matters; - contribute as required to national MCP testing systems; and